 “I swear I’m being bitten by something every time I handle this wig,” she called back to me.

 I brought out a pile of black fabric, at which she looked blankly.
 “These tent-like garments are to conceal your identity between scares,” I explained.
 “But you must take care not to leave them on for an extended time during the day, lest you succumb to heat stroke under the merciless sun, collapse, and suffocate inside them before those around you notice anything amiss.

-“In the far-flung corners of our almost-endless empire, women wear such things at all hours, and sometimes survive,” I clarified as she put them on.
-“If passersby call to you in the street you are to ignore them, or else mumble incoherently about your husband’s goats in an undistinguished provincial accent.”
-It occurred to me that if she expired in the midst of her act it would severely diminish the illusion that she was undead, thereby putting all of my plans at risk.
+“In the far-flung corners of our almost endless empire, women wear such things at all hours, and sometimes survive,” I clarified as she put them on.
+“You are to ignore anyone who addresses you in the street, or else mumble incoherently about your husband’s goats in an undistinguished provincial accent.”
+It occurred to me that should she expire in the midst of her act it would severely diminish the illusion that she was undead, thereby putting all of my plans at risk.
 I would have to check periodically under the garment for signs of exhaustion.

-Before we left I deposited a black wig, the bottle of wig glue, and my jeweled dagger in the inner pockets of my robe.
-I felt the nagging feeling that I was forgetting something, but if we delayed any longer the sash-seller would witness our departure when he opened his shop.
+Before we left I deposited a black wig, the bottle of glue remover, and my jeweled dagger in the inner pockets of my robe.
+I had the nagging feeling I was forgetting something, but if we delayed any longer the sash-seller would witness our departure when he opened his shop.

 I slipped out the back door with Mala close behind.
 Instead of exiting the alley to the bazaar, I turned in the opposite direction, through a cramped residential quarter buffered from the noisy common market by the strip of expensive retail zoning where my luxury sex slaving office had pride of place.
 In some stretches the tall buildings were set so closely that it was impossible to walk side by side, and the darkness beneath them rendered anyone covered from head to toe with black cloth nearly invisible.
 Unfortunately, the conditions inside Mala’s veil imposed a similar limitation on her own vision.